ansible/django-gulp-nginx/README.md

 A framework for building containerized [django](https://www.djangoproject.com/) applications.
 Utilizes [Ansible Container](https://github.com/ansible/ansible-container) to manage each phase of the application lifecycle, and enables you to begin developing immediately in containers.

+Includes django, gulp, nginx, and postgresql services, pre-configured to work together, and ready for development.
+You can easily adjsut the settings of each, as well as drop in new services directly from [Ansible Galaxy](https://galaxy.ansible.com).
 The following topics will help you get started:

 - [Requirements](#requirements)
 - [Getting Started](#getting-started)